Abd al-Salam Barzani

-Sheikh Abdulsalam Barzani (born 1887 in Barzan, Ottoman Empire, died december 14, 1914 in Mosul) was a Kurdish rebel in the Ottoman Empire and a Khalidi sheikh.
+Sheikh Abdulsalam Barzani (born 1887 in Barzan, Ottoman Empire, died December 14, 1914, in Mosul) was a Kurdish rebel in the Ottoman Empire and a Khalidi sheikh.

 Biography

 He was an associate of Sheikh Ubeydullah.
 His father was Sheikh Mohammed Barzani, and his grandfather was Sheikh Abdulsalam.
 He is the elder brother of Mustafa Barzani, Ahmed Barzani, Sheikh Mohammed Sadiq, and Sheikh Babo.
+Abdulsalam was also known as "the sheikh of the Christians" because of his tolerance towards the Assyrians.

 Barzani's first uprising was against the Young Turks-CUP, who came into power after the Young Turk Revolution against Sultan Abdul Hamid II, and replaced Abdul Hamid's Pan-Islamist agenda with their own Turkish nationalist one.

-A few months later, Sheikh Abdul Salam Barzani launched an uprising at the same time as the Bitlis uprising, supported by the Russian Empire (who would later massacre 8,000 Kurds in Rawanduz with the help of Assyrian and Armenian volunteers).
+A few months later, Sheikh Abdul Salam Barzani launched an uprising at the same time as the Bitlis uprising, supported by the Russian Empire.
 In 1910, the Ottoman forces left the Barzan area, where the uprising took place, and were able to suppress the uprising in Bitlis.